es5nhc/PiFmRds/README.md

 ```

-### Changing PS, RT and TA at run-time
+### Changing PS, PTY, RT and TA at run-time

-You can control PS, RT and TA (Traffic Announcement flag) at run-time using a named pipe (FIFO).
+You can control PS, PTY, RT and TA (Traffic Announcement flag) at run-time using a named pipe (FIFO).
 For this run Pi-FM-RDS with the `-ctl` argument.

 Example: